Molecular-Level Understanding of the Ro-vibrational Spectra of N$_2$O in Gaseous, Supercritical and Liquid SF$_6$ and Xe: Results

 \subsection{Radial Distribution Functions and Size of the Solvent Shells}

 A structural characterization of the solvent environment is afforded by considering the radial distribution functions $g(r)$ between the center of mass of N$_2$O and the central sulfur atom and the Xe atom, which are shown in Figure S3A and C, respectively.
-They reveal a pronounced first solvation shell around the N$_2$O solute within $\sim 4.3$\,\AA\/ (panel A) for the xenon and $\sim 4.6$\,\AA\/ (panel C) for the SF$_6$ solvent. \\
+They show a wide first peak corresponding to the first solvation shell around the N$_2$O solute within $\sim 4.3$\,\AA\/ (panel A) for the xenon and $\sim 4.6$\,\AA\/ (panel C) for the SF$_6$ solvent, followed by considerably weaker features around 8 \AA\/ and beyond depending on the density.\\

 A more concise comparison of how the solvent environment depends on solvent density can be obtained by considering the average coordination number $\langle N(r') \rangle$ of the Xe and SF$_6$ solvent within the first solvation shell (Figures \ref{fig:5}A and B) that are computed from the respective $g(r)$, see Figure S3.
 At the respective lowest sampled solvent concentration, $\langle N(r') \rangle$ yields an average of $0.31$ Xe atoms (panel A at $0.34$\,M) and $0.29$ SF$_6$ molecules (panel B at $0.20$\,M) within the first solvation shell.
 The coordination number rises monotonically with increasing solvent concentration but shows a decrease in the slope within the SCF regime as the solvation shell fills.
 It is interesting to note that both solvents exhibit two slopes for $N(r)$ depending on $c$: a first, steeper one for the gas-phase-like solvent into the SCF regime, and a second, flatter one, leading into the liquid-like regime.
-The slopes for the gas-phase-like regime is steeper (1.40\,M$^{-1}$) for SF$_6$ than for Xe (0.94\,M$^{-1}$), which may be related to the solvent-solute interaction strength.
-The independent binary collision model (IBC)\cite{chesnoy:1984,adelman:1991} predicts that the size of the solvent shell depends in a linear fashion on density over the entire concentration range where it is valid.
-For the lower densities this is indeed what is found but towards higher densities another, linear dependence develops with lower slope for both solvents.
-The breakdown of the IBC model occurs at higher solvent concentration for Xe than for SF$_6$ ($c({\rm Xe}) \sim 8$\,M vs. $c({\rm SF}_6) \sim 5$\,M, see Figure \ref{fig:5}) compared with values of 4.1\,M and 3.4\,M from experiments, respectively.\cite{ziegler:2022}\\
+The slopes for the gas-phase-like regime is steeper (1.40\,M$^{-1}$) for SF$_6$ than for Xe (0.94\,M$^{-1}$), which may be related to the solvent-solute interaction strength.\\